hughperkins/gpu-experiments/README.md

 - float div about 3 times slower
 - int mul half as fast as float mul
 - int div slllooowwww

-### inlining?

-Do functions get inlined?
-When?  [gpuexperiments/inline.py](gpuexperiments/inline.py)

-- no, see kernel 1, 2
-- #define runs 5 times faster!  (kernel 3)
-- with optimizatoins on, #define and static inline run in same time (kernel 1,3,4,5)

 ## Reproduce Volkov's results